pulumi/compliance-policies/docs/public/index.md

 # Pulumi Premium Policies

 Welcome to Pulumi Premium Policies, the latest addition to our Policy as Code offering.
-Designed exclusively for our Business Critical customers, Premium Policies take your infrastructure management to the next level.
+Designed exclusively for our Business Critical and select customers, Premium Policies take your infrastructure management to the next level.

 With a comprehensive coverage of AWS, Azure, Google, and Kubernetes, our Premium Policies provide